Nikolai Marr: Biography

-After graduating Marr taught at the university beginning in 1891, becoming dean of the Oriental faculty in 1911 and member of the Russian Academy of Sciences in 1912.
+After graduation, Marr taught at the university beginning in 1891, becoming dean of the Oriental faculty in 1911 and member of the Russian Academy of Sciences in 1912.
 From 1892 until 1917 he undertook yearly excavations at the ancient Armenian capital of Ani.

 After a visit to Turkey in 1933 Marr developed influenza, followed several months later by a stroke.
 He died from complications of these ailments in Leningrad on 20 December 1934.

 Japhetic theory

 Marr gained recognition with his Japhetic theory, postulating the common origin of Caucasian, Semitic-Hamitic, and Basque languages.
 In 1924, he went even further and proclaimed that all the languages of the world descended from a single proto-language which had consisted of four "diffused exclamations": sal, ber, yon, rosh.
 Although the languages undergo certain stages of development, his method of linguistic paleontology claims to make it possible to discern elements of primordial exclamations in any given language.
 One of his followers was Valerian Borisovich Aptekar, and one of his opponents was Arnold Chikobava.

-In 1950 Marr's theories were criticized in a discussion in Pravda, culminating in a June 20, 1950 article by Stalin, "Marxism and Problems of Linguistics".
+In 1950 Marr's theories were criticized in a discussion in Pravda, culminating in a June 20, 1950, article by Stalin, Marxism and Problems of Linguistics.
 After that point Marr's theories were largely abandoned by Soviet linguists, and an emphasis on Russian-language research was promoted instead.